julelang/manual/src/compiler/directives.md

 List of arguments:
 - `boundary`: Disables boundary checking for slice and array index expressions.
 It also disables nil checking for slices.
-- `nilptr`: Disables nil pointer dereferencing checking for reference pointer and smart pointer dereferencing expressions.
+- `nilptr`: Disables nil pointer dereferencing checking for reference pointer dereferencing, smart pointer dereferencing, and anonymous function call expressions.